We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The researchers concluded that with all the available research, boric acid is a safe alternative to other treatments.
 It’s also an affordable alternative to more conventional treatments that may not target the non-albicans or azole-resistant strains of yeast.

 Before you try boric acid suppositories, make an appointment with your healthcare professional to get a diagnosis.
 They can also offer guidance on how to use boric acid suppositories and other alternative remedies.

 You can shop for premade boric acid suppositories at most drugstores or online.

 Popular brands include:

-- Wash your hands thoroughly before you take the capsule out of its package.
+- Wash your hands thoroughly before taking the capsule out of the package.

 - Gently insert one suppository as far as it can comfortably go into your vagina.
 You may use your finger or use the type of applicator that comes with anti-thrush treatments.

 - If applicable, remove the applicator and throw it away.